Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime

-Altu\u{g} and Wagner derive an LD bound in \cite[Lemma 3]{altug2014refinement} that applies to the sum of $n$ i.i.d.
-2-dimensional random vectors, where each summand can be either non-lattice or lattice.
-However, their prefactor is worse than both $E_{\mr{NL}}$ and $E_{\mr{L}}$.
-Since our achievability proof in \secref{sec:proofach} relies on only the fact that the prefactor in the LD bound is a bounded constant (see \eqref{eq:strongbound}, below), \cite[Lemma 3]{altug2014refinement} is also applicable in our achievability proof.
-If one seeks to derive the $O(1)$ term in \eqref{eq:achievability}, the tightness of the prefactor used in the probability bound will be important.
+where $\mb{S}_n = \sum_{i = 1}^n \mb{A}_{i}$ is a sum of $n$ i.i.d.
+2-dimensional random vectors; the random variables $A_{i, 1}$ and $A_{i, 2}$ satisfy $\max\{|A_{i, 1}|, |A_{i, 2}|\} \leq B$ almost surely for some $B < \infty$ and can be either lattice or non-lattice.
+Comparing \eqref{eq:AWbound} to \eqref{eq:expNL} and \eqref{eq:chagantyLat}, we see that \eqref{eq:AWbound} is asymptotically tight in the order of the prefactor.
+However, the constant $E_{\mr{AW}}$ depends on an unspecified universal constant.
+Since our achievability proof in \secref{sec:proofach} relies only on the fact that the prefactor in the LD bound is a bounded constant (see \eqref{eq:strongbound}, below) and that $\imath(X; Y)$ is bounded for DMCs, \eqref{eq:AWbound} is also applicable in our achievability proof.
+If one seeks to derive the $O(1)$ term in \eqref{eq:achievability}, the tightness of the prefactor used in the probability bound is important.